 I get a lot of email but I do try to read it all.
 If you’d like to contact me drop a line to rufus [dot] pollock [at] okfn [dot] org

 Warning: like everyone else I only get around to updating this kind of information irregularly.
 Thus if the date above is more than six months ago you should assume that the following is no longer entirely accurate!

-One sentence: Dr. Rufus Pollock is a Founder and CEO of the Open Knowledge Foundation, an international non-profit using advocacy and technology to open up information and use it to empower citizens and organizations answer questions that matter.
+One sentence: Dr Rufus Pollock is a Founder and CEO of the Open Knowledge Foundation (http://okfn.org/), an international non-profit network passionate about openness, and which is using advocacy, technology and training to unlock information and turn it into insight and change.

 The Open Knowledge Foundation has rapidly established itself as a leading organization working on open data and open access to knowledge both nationally and internationally.
 Today it has more than a two dozen active projects and working groups organizing activities around the world.
 The Foundation has worked extensively on almost every area of open knowledge and performed almost every kind of activity: developing standards and licenses (e.g. OpenDefinition.org, Open Data Commons), organizing workshops and conferences (e.g. the annual Open Knowledge Festival and Conference), supplying tools and infrastructure (e.g. CKAN data management software, used by data.gov.uk and many others), and building services and websites (e.g. Where Does My Money Go?, Open Shakespeare).

 In parallel with his activities at the Open Knowledge Foundation, he has also worked as an academic in economist: in 2008 he obtained a PhD in Economics from the University of Cambridge and from 2007 to 2010 he was the Mead Fellow in Economics at Emmanuel College, University of Cambridge.
 He remains an Associate of the Centre for Intellectual Property and Information Law at the University of Cambridge.